Art Values - How to Value Art

 How Much is My Art Worth?

 Q: I need to know how much my art is worth.
-It's supposed to be valuable according the gallery I bought it from, but I'm having lots of trouble selling it for anywhere near that price.
+Can you help?
+It's supposed to be valuable according the gallery I bought it from, but I'm having lots of trouble selling it for anywhere near the price that they say it's worth.
 Here's what's happened so far...

 I bought a limited edition print at a gallery for $3500 in 2003.
-At the time, the gallery told me that it had a retail value of $5600.
-I just called the gallery, they gave me an updated valuation for $7300, and now I want to sell it.
-First, I offered it to the gallery, but they told me that they have several in stock and don't need any more at the moment.
-I took out several classified ads in newspapers and on one art resale website, but nobody responded.
+At the time, they told me that it had a retail value of $5600.
+I contacted them recently and asked about the current price, they gave me an updated valuation for $7300, and now I want to sell it.
+First, I offered it to the gallery, but they told me they already have several in stock and don't need any more at the moment.
+I took out several online ads and listed it for sale on one art resale website, but nobody responded.
 I also tried to sell it at an online auction, but the high bid was only $900.
 What do you recommend?
 I want $5000 for it.

-A: You're not going to get $5000; you're not going to get anywhere close.
-If it's any consolation, you're also not the only one who's finding out the hard way that you can't sell your art for what you thought you could-- in spite of the values the gallery gave (and continues to give) you.
-Unfortunately, many people who buy art don't understand how the art business works, and many dealers who sell art, especially those who operate more commercial galleries like you find at pricey malls, high-end shopping districts, and tourist destinations, are not interested in explaining it to them.
-So if you want to know what your art is really worth, get it appraised here.
-Speaking of really, here's how art values really work in the real world...
+If it's any consolation, you're not the only one who finds out the hard way that you can't necessarily sell your art for retail gallery prices-- in spite of the values the gallery has given (and continues to give) you.
+Many people who buy art at retail galleries don't understand that much about how the art market works, and many dealers who sell art are not all that interested in explaining it to them.
+If you want to know what your art is realistically worth on resale markets, you might consider getting it appraised here.
+In the meantime, here's an explanation how art values generally work in the real world of buying and selling art...

-Briefly, the art market is made up of two distinct segments, retail and secondary.
-The retail market consists of art sold by dealers, galleries, and other art business professionals at retail prices out of retail venues.
-The secondary market consists of all art that is being resold by parties other than the original retail dealers at places other than galleries including auctions, estate sales, newspaper or online classified ads, flea markets, art wholesalers, and so on.
-Secondary market prices are generally considered wholesale and, in the overwhelming majority of cases, are less than retail prices, and often way less.
+Briefly, the art market is made up of two distinct segments, retail or primary markets and resale or secondary markets.
+The retail or primary market consists of art sold by dealers, galleries, and other art business professionals at retail prices out of retail venues.
+The secondary market consists of all art that is being resold by parties other than the original retail dealers at places other than galleries, including auctions (online and bricks & mortar), art websites, estate sales, online classified ads, flea markets, art wholesalers, and so on.
+Retail galleries can also sell secondary market art, but again, they can usually sell it for retail prices whereas other private sellers generally can't.
+For anyone who is not a retail gallery, secondary market prices are generally considered to be more in the vicinity of wholesale than retail and in the large majority of cases tend to be somewhat less than retail prices, and occasionally way less as in the case of your print.
+However, a modest percentage of art does increase in value over time and can be sold for more on secondary markets than was originally paid for it.
+In exceptional cases, it can be sold for way more.

-People who own art also need to understand how appraisals work (aka how much this gallery is telling you your art is worth).
-Appraising is a science, not an exact one, but one based on concrete observations of how much art has sold for how much money in the past.
-Without going into detail, an appraised value is not what someone "thinks" art is worth or how much you see it priced at retail galleries before it sells, and it's not what someone casually tells you its value is.
-A legitimate appraised value is based TOTALLY on what the art has already sold for or typically sells for not only at top retail galleries, but everywhere-- and it's supported with concrete price and dollar value data from whatever sales have already taken place.
-To repeat: An appraised value is not how much someone wants to sell art for or how much they think it's worth or how much it's priced in an expensive gallery; it's how much the art actually sells for.
+People who own art also need to understand how secondary market art prices are determined (aka the difference between how much a gallery tells you your art is worth on primary markets and how much it is realistically worth on the open market).
+Approximating art prices is a science, not an exact one, but one based on concrete observations of how much similar works of art have sold for in the past or are currently being offered for in the present.
+Without going into detail, a realistic appraised value is not what someone thinks art is worth or how much you see it priced at retail galleries before it sells, nor is it necessarily what someone casually tells you it's worth.
+A realistic appraised value is based largely on what the art has already sold for or typically sells for not only at retail galleries, but everywhere-- at auctions, secondary market websites, and related venues-- and it's based on actual price information about sales that have already taken place.
+To repeat: An appraised value is not how much someone wants to sell art for or how much they think it's worth or what its selling price is at an expensive gallery; it's how much the art actually sells for everywhere, at galleries as well as at various circumstances outside of galleries.

-The best way to get an accurate value for purposes of selling your art is to use a neutral appraiser with no conflict of interest in either the values of your art or any other art by the artist.
-You used the gallery that sold you your print, and they're about as far from a neutral party as you can get.
-They want people to believe that the art they sell is worth as much as possible; so naturally, they're going to "appraise" it as high as possible-- and often without any justification for doing so other than that's how much they sell it for.
-And that's not an appraisal; it's how much they sell it for.
+The best way to get an accurate value for purposes of reselling your art is to use a neutral appraiser with no conflicts of interest with respect to either the artist or to any galleries selling the art.
+You used the gallery that sold you your print to price it for you, and they're about as far from a neutral no-conflict party as you can get.
+They want people to believe that the art they sell is worth as much as possible, so naturally they're going to "appraise" it as high as possible-- and often without any justification for doing so other than that's what they price it at.
+That's not an appraisal; it's merely a statement of their current retail asking price.

-The so-called "appraisal" they gave you is not really an appraisal at all, but rather the retail asking price of the print at their gallery.
+To repeat, the so-called "appraisal" they gave you is not really an appraisal at all, but rather the current primary market retail asking price of the print at their gallery.
 It has no relevance to you, a private party, or what you can reasonably expect to sell your print for in a private sale on the secondary market.
 Furthermore, it may not even have relevance to what the gallery sells the print for.
-If a customer offers $5000 for that $7300 print, for example, and the gallery takes it, then what does that make the print worth?
-After all, they sold you yours for $3500 when it was supposedly retailing for $5600.
+If a customer offers $5000 for their $7300 print, for example, and the gallery accepts that offer, then the print certainly isn't worth $7300.
+Remember how they sold you yours for $3500 and then turned around and gave you a retail value of $5600?
+If it was worth $5600, they would have held firm at that price and not given you any discount.

 Services for Artists and Collectors